 A global initiative this year has been the launch of the Lean Mining Institute (LMI).
 The founder, Laura Mottolo, recognised the need for industry specific adaption of Lean thinking and practice in mining.
 Interestingly, it was her experience working outside the industry during a downturn that exposed her to Lean and made her passionate about applying this when she returned to mining.

 In Australia, we launched LMI at the Lean Summit in May.
 Laura was there in person to talk about tackling transformational change and the opportunities for the mining sector from the circular economy (cradle to cradle).

 Welcome to the nonprofit Lean Enterprise Australia.
 We distribute books, workbooks, and case studies, run conferences and public and in-company workshops, and conduct research that helps companies transform themselves into lean enterprises, based on the principles of the Toyota Business System.
 We also help managers and executives develop the leadership behaviours that sustain lean enterprises.
 We write a regular e-mail newsletter on developments in lean.

 The core idea is to maximize customer value while minimizing waste.
 Simply, lean means creating more value for customers with fewer resources.
 A lean organization understands customer value and focuses its key processes to continuously increase it.
 The ultimate goal is to provide perfect value to the customer through a perfect value creation process that has zero waste.
-To accomplish this, lean thinking changes the focus of management from optimizing separate technologies, assets, and vertical departments to optimizing the flow of products and ...Read More...

 Content Copyright © 2015 - Lean Enterprise Australia